 Pros and cons of flat-rate cash back cards

-When it comes to cash back cards that offer a flat rate of rewards for every dollar you spend, there are some advantages and disadvantages to be aware of.
+Cash back cards that offer a flat rate of rewards for every dollar you spend come with advantages and disadvantages to be aware of.
 The factors below are worth keeping in mind as you decide between the top cards.

 - Flat-rate rewards credit cards often offer a higher rate of rewards for regular spending.
 Where most cards with bonus categories only offer 1 percent back on regular non-bonus spending, flat-rate credit cards frequently offer as much as 1.5 percent back or 2 percent back on regular purchases.